 WELCOME TO THE OHIO HARNESS HORSEMEN'S ASSOCIATION

 For immediate updates, subscribe to the O.H.H.A.
-Text Blast Service: Text OHHA to 1-888-808-1507 for Ohio’s standardbred industry updates and emergency messages.
+Text Blast Service: Complete the form to the right to opt-in.
+Otherwise you can text OHHA to 1-888-808-1507 to sign-up for Ohio’s standardbred industry updates and emergency messages.

 COVID-19 Waiver and Commencement Racing Protocol